datastax/php-driver/ext/README.md

 ### Building the Driver

-The [batch script](vc_build.bat) detects installed versions of Visual Studio to simplify the build process on Windows.
-If you have more than one version of Visual Studio installed you will be prompted to which version to use when compiling the driver.
+The [batch script](vc_build.bat) detects installed versions of Visual Studio to simplify the build process on Windows and select the correct version of Visual Studio for the PHP version the driver is being built for.

 First you will need to open a "Command Prompt" to execute the batch script.
-Running the batch script without any arguments will build the driver for PHP v5.6 with Zend thread safety (ZTS) and for the current system architecture (e.g. x64).
+Running the batch script without any arguments will build the driver for PHP v7.0 with Zend thread safety (ZTS) and for the current system architecture (e.g. x64).

 To perform advanced build configuration, execute the batch script with the